enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 ## Conclusion

-In this step we've created a basic single App component that shows a single photo.
-In the Step 2 we'll start to make our app more flexible and composable, as well as dive into another new feature of ES6: `=>` arrow functions.
+In this step, we've created a basic single App component that shows a single photo.
+In the Step 2, we'll start to make our app more flexible and composable, as well as dive into another new feature of ES6: `=>` arrow functions.

 **Next step: [Kitten Browser: Step 2](../reusable-components/)**